trychlos/pwix-accounts-ui/README.md

     Whether to send a verification email to each newly created user.

+    This should be kept by the application consistent with the same parameter of `accounts-base` Meteor package.

     Accepted values are `true` or `false`.

     Defaults to `true`.